Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Statistics of studied benchmarks

 Additionally, \textbf{\textit{the correctness of the ground truth solution}} should also be noted.
 Figure~\ref{fig:example13} shows an \textbf{\textit{incorrect}} code solution provided in HumanEval~\cite{humaneval}.
 This should draw benchmark constructors' attention to the correctness of the benchmark reference code.

 \textbf{\textit{Oracle}}.
 An oracle~\cite{barr2014oracle} is a way to determine whether the output is correct or not.
 For example, assume the output of LLMs is in the form of code, then an oracle could be running tests against the code and see whether the code can pass all the tests.
 Figure~\ref{fig:oracle} shows the distribution of types of oracle that are used in these benchmarks.
-Clear that the \textbf{\textit{exact match}} 41.97\% (115/274) and \textbf{\textit{test case passing}} (114/274) 41.6\% are the most common oracle used in code-related benchmarks, followed by {{thresholds}} (i.e., similarities smaller than a specific threshold).
+Clear that passing test cases (257 / 672 = 38.2\%) and the exact match (193 / 672 = 28.7\%) are the most common oracles used in code benchmarks, followed by {{thresholds}} (i.e., similarities smaller than a specific threshold).

-\textbf{\textit{Code test coverage}}~\cite{code-coverage}, as a common oracle for code-related benchmarks, has been widely adopted to determine the output correctness.
-It should be considered if a benchmark uses test case passing as a criterion for the correctness of the generated code.
+\textbf{\textit{Code coverage}}~\cite{code-coverage}, as a common oracle for code-related benchmarks, measuring the ratio of covered code by tests, has been widely adopted to determine the output correctness.
+It should be considered whether a benchmark uses test case passing as a criterion for the correctness of the generated code.
 Otherwise, a test could be too weak to detect the existence of a defect in the generated code.
 For example, as pointed out by prior work~\cite{evalplus}, existing benchmarks such as HumanEval~\cite{humaneval} and MBPP~\cite{mbpp2021} still suffer from ``insufficient tests'', allowing incorrect code to pass all the tests without capturing the bugs.

-Despite its importance, as shown in Figure~\ref{fig:test-coverage}, among the benchmarks that use test cases as the oracle, only 8.7\% considered and reported ``test coverage'' explicitly in their papers, while 87.8\% did not mention the test coverage of their provided code.
+Despite its importance, as shown in Figure~\ref{fig:test-coverage}, among the benchmarks that use test cases as the oracle, only 13.6\% considered and reported ``test coverage'' explicitly in their papers, while 85.0\% ignored the test coverage.

+The annual distribution (Figure~\ref{fig:test-coverage-trend}) makes this trend even clearer: although many benchmarks in the past three years (2023–2025) did not consider code coverage, the sheer volume of benchmarks in 2025 means that the absolute number of such benchmarks is high, with 24, 77, and 123 benchmarks respectively for 2023, 2024, and 2025.
+This underscores that, despite growing awareness of evaluation rigor, a substantial number of benchmarks continue to provide incomplete testing, highlighting a persistent threat to the validity and reliability of benchmark-driven assessment.

 Furthermore, we dived into 30 representative benchmarks (Listed in Appendix~\ref{app:list-focus}) and identified an example (Figure~\ref{fig:example26-wrong-example-tests}) from MBPP~\cite{mbpp2021} where the test is incorrect.
 It alerts us that both the quality of the test and the test adequacy (e.g., code coverage) should be considered.